 The new snow disposal site pad is approximately 14 acres.
-This site is being designed at this size to meet the community's long-term snow removal needs.
+The site is being designed at this size to meet the community's long-term snow removal needs.

 Having timely snow removal on roads, sidewalks, and multi-use pathways is essential to accommodate traffic flow and to provide Anchorage residents with transportation choices.
 The new West Anchorage Snow Disposal Site will allow MOA Street Maintenance to maintain its current snow removal level of service and provide Anchorage residents with travel options during the winter months.
 The goals for an efficient transportation system cannot be accomplished without efficient, timely snow removal operations.
-Having adequately sized snow disposal sites close to neighborhoods supports MOA Street Maintenance's objectives for efficient snow removal operations.
-The new site includes some additional capacity to accommodate snow from the non-motorized facilities that are anticipated to be constructed over the next 20 years.
+Having adequately sized snow disposal sites close to neighborhoods supports MOA Street Maintenance objectives for well-organized snow removal operations.
+The new site includes some additional capacity to accommodate snow from the non-motorized facilities (e.g., bike lanes, sidewalks) that are anticipated to be constructed over the next 20 years.

-7. What are the overall permitting steps for the new snow disposal site located in Connor's Bog?
+7. What were the overall permitting steps for the new snow disposal site located in Connor's Bog?

-The project team will go through a five-step permitting process.
-Many of these permitting steps allow for continued public input on the project:
+The project team went through a five-step permitting process:

-- 1. Completed: Rezoning Classification change from Transitional (TR) to Public Lands and Institutional (PLI) - 2.
-Completed: Comprehensive Plan Amendment Anchorage 2040 Land Use Plan Map - 3.
-Completed: Approval for Other Municipal use of dedicated park land 0.2 acre for the access road - 4.
-In Progress: Variances of Title 21 and Municipal Design Criteria as identified in the Design Study Report - 5.
-In Progress: Conditional use permits Land Reclamation and Snow Disposal Site
+- Completed: Rezoning Classification change from Transitional (TR) to Public Lands and Institutional (PLI) - Completed: Comprehensive Plan Amendment -Anchorage 2040 Land Use Plan Map - Completed: Approval for Other Municipal use of dedicated park land - 0.2 acre for the access road - Completed: Variances of Title 21 and Municipal Design Criteria - as identified in the Design Study Report - Completed: Conditional use permits Land Reclamation and Snow Disposal Site

-8. What is zoning and why did Project Management and Engineering (PM&E) need to rezone the entire site?
+8. What is zoning, and why did Project Management and Engineering (PM&E) need to rezone the entire site?